kaelzhang/node-spawns/README.md

 - command `String` the command string

-This event is emitted when a command is about to spawned.
+This event is emitted when each command is about to be spawned.

 ### Event: 'close'